kherz/pulseq-cest/seq-examples/seq-generation/Readme.md

-# How ro write a .seq file for the pulseqSBB
+# How to write a .seq file for the pulseqSBB

 This documentation explains the generation of a suitable .seq file for the pulseqSBB simulation and sequence.
 It uses the the [MATLAB code](https://github.com/pulseq/pulseq/tree/master/matlab/%2Bmr) from the pulseq project.